and-chris/Kings-Corner/README.md

-# Spelling-Bee
+# Kings-Corner
-Text-based word game in python
+Text-based version of the card game kings corner in python